Haseebae/English_to_hinglish/README.md

 - This model was able to give reasonable and different outputs even after a single epoch
 - Takes 2-5 mins to train a single epoch on Collab
 - Converged very early.
-As such, the drive link contains the model checkpoint from epoch 10, 30 and 50
+Due to visible overfitting, the drive link contains the model checkpoint from epoch 10, 30 and 50
 - ![image](https://github.com/Haseebae/English_to_hinglish/assets/75690804/b1678650-b313-41a8-add6-7add37aa7555)